-The HyPR 3000 manages power between power sources and loads.
-The HyPR 3000 provides both AC and DC mechanisms to charge ESMs while the system is operating or idle.
+The HyPR 3000 utilizes a DC BUS to connect a variety of AC and DC power sources to power both AC and DC loads.
+The HyPR 3000 provides both AC and DC mechanisms, including solar inputs, VAC universal power inputs, 9-36 VDC inputs, 24 VDC input/output, NATO input/output and ESM input/output to charge ESMs or other connected DC loads while the system is operating or idle.
 The HyPR 3000 provides important battery status information and therefore increased security for continuity of operations.